Book of Moroni: Analysis

-47 But charity is the pure love of Christ, and it endureth forever; and whoso is found possessed of it at the last day, it shall be well with him.

 Chapters 8 and 9 contain two epistles to Moroni from his father, Mormon.
 The first talks about the beginnings of apostasy among the Nephites, focusing particularly on the practice of infant baptism.
 The second details the awful state of the Nephites and foreshadows their destruction.

 Chapter 10 contains Moroni's Promise and some advice for people in the present day.
 He writes about spiritual gifts, faith, hope and charity.
 Moroni declares that his words are the words of one "speaking out of the dust" which alludes to a prophecy of Isaiah (see Isaiah 29:4).